 As head of her own consulting firm since 1995, Joy provides practical evaluation consulting and training to public and private sector clients.
 She developed an effective writing course that covers the principles of the Plain Language Act of 2010, and has taught it for the Council of the Inspectors General on Integrity & Efficiency, the HHS Office of Inspector General, and the Centers for Disease Control and Prevention (CDC).

 Joy's evaluation work focuses mainly on STEM programs.
 Since 2006, she has been external evaluator for the American Society for Cell Biology, evaluating a multi-year NIH grant designed to increase the number of under-represented minorities in the life sciences.
 In 2008, she evaluated two NASA STEM programs administered by the United Negro College Fund Special Programs Corporation.
-Currently she is working with Bryn Mawr College and the University of Maryland Baltimore County as external evaluator on STEM grants funded by NSF.
+Currently she is working with Bryn Mawr College, the University of Maryland Baltimore County, and the New York City College of Technolgoy as external evaluator on STEM grants funded by NSF.

-Joy's work has also focused on ensuring high quality healthcare delivered in compliance with federal and state requirements.
+Joy's earlier work also focused on ensuring high quality healthcare delivered in compliance with federal and state requirements.

 o As a Senior Vice President at Strategic Management Systems, Inc., a leading health care regulatory consulting firm, she helped clients establish, build and assess the effectiveness of their corporate compliance programs.She also developed training on compliance auditing, risk assessment, and related compliance topics.